simonpay/sass-mq/README.md

 While developing, it can be nice to always know which breakpoint is active.
 To achieve this, set the `$mq-show-breakpoints` variable to be a list of the breakpoints you want to debug, ordered by width.
-The name of the active breakpoint and its pixel and em values will then be shown in the top right corner of the viewport.
+The name of the active breakpoint and its pixel value will then be shown in the top right corner of the viewport.

 ![$mq-show-breakpoints](https://raw.githubusercontent.com/sass-mq/sass-mq/master/show-breakpoints.gif)